Mitchell Buckley?

 Your loyal readers.

-Which is ending up to be, well, it’s gonna be you.
+be, well, it’s gonna be you.

 It’s gonna be me.